CraftAcademyLabs/ca_course/react_bmi.md

 `touch src/BMICalculator.js`

 This is going to be a pure vanilla javascript file with no mention of react.
+You have written this function in another appllication before in the bootcamp.
+You can either use this code snippet we give you or reuse your old code, just remember to use the `export` keyword in front of the function you want to be able to access from outside of this file.

 Write this code in your newly created file: